 My TV Career (such as it was) Began With The Gong Show

-Back in 1976, NBC debuted “The Gong Show” as a five-day-a-week alternative to game shows and soap operas.
-This was a very unusual move, especially back then, but for Chuck Barris, producer and reluctant host of the show, who died a few days ago, and who had built a mini-empire based on humiliation, exploitation, and voyeurism, among other things, this was just the next step.
+Published by Rick on Tagged UncategorizedBack in 1976, NBC debuted “The Gong Show” as a daytime alternative to game shows and soap operas.
+This was a very unusual move, especially back then, but for Chuck Barris, producer and reluctant host of the show, who died a few days ago, and who had built a mini-empire based on humiliation, exploitation, and voyeurism, among other things, this was the logical next step.
 Every day, my partner and I watched with amazement as people from many varying degrees of talent (or lack of) were paraded on screen for not even their 15 minutes of fame.
-If they were successful, i.e. not “gonged,” they got all of 90 SECONDS!
+They had all of 90 seconds to prove their worth

 My partner Ruby (Monica Ganas) was not only my stage partner at the time, but also an aspiring journalist.
 A friend of a friend of hers worked for LA Times, and Monica had an idea for an article, in the hopes of getting a foot in the publishing door.
 She thought it would be a great idea to write an exposé on Chuck Barris, who had made millions exposing the vulnerability of people, from the perspective of a contestant on “The Gong Show.”
 This meant the two of us would have to appear on the show, as she didn’t feel comfortable doing it alone.
-I was more than game, as I loved the show anyway, and I was especially entertained by Barris’s total ineptness as the host.
-I loved the idea of bringing him down a peg.
+I was more than game, as I loved the show, and I was especially entertained by Barris’s total ineptness as host, plus I loved the idea of bringing him down a peg.

 Getting on the show involved, believe it or not, auditioning, and what an assemblage of loonies there were on that one summer afternoon at a defunct restaurant on Cahuenga Blvd. in Hollywood.
 All the acts would be videoed and Chuck would look at the videos later on.
 There was one kid who couldn’t have been much out of high school, and from a show biz family, who had no idea what he was going to do, he just felt family pressure.
 He also mistakenly believed the show was a springboard to stardom.
-There was a vocal group rehearsing their five-part harmony version of “By The Time I Get To Phoenix,” which was lovely, but they rehearsed it multiple times, and with no consideration for anyone else.
+There was a vocal group rehearsing their five-part harmony version of “By The Time I Get To Phoenix,” which was lovely, but they rehearsed it multiple times, with no consideration for anyone else.
 I watched the show nearly every day, and never saw either of those acts.
-But somehow, our little amalgam of my Johnny Cash impression and Ruby’s Tina Turner was just enough to impress the people holding the auditions, who said “Oh yeah, Chuck’s gonna love you.”
+Somehow, our amalgam of my Johnny Cash impression and Ruby’s Tina Turner was just enough to impress the auditioners, who said “Oh yeah, Chuck’s gonna love you.”

 Just before our taping was to begin, Chuck talked to all the performers backstage, and was extremely kind to us, telling us he saw something special in our audition tape.
 From that moment, Monica confided to me “I can’t write that article now, because I think I love him.”
 It was good that she didn’t, as Chuck would have us back two more times, once on the night-time version, and then as un-rated “Gong Show Classics.”
 The mime got a perfect score of 30 from the judges; we came in second with 27, as all three rated us a 9.
-Soupy Sales asked the oft-asked question, “Which one’s Rick and which one’s Ruby,” while Sarah Vaughan asked, “Is she always that way” regarding Ruby’s energy.
+Soupy Sales asked the obvious question, “Which one’s Rick and which one’s Ruby,” while Sarah Vaughan asked, “Is she always that way” regarding Ruby’s energy.
 Jaye P. Morgan actually became a friend briefly about a year later, when she had a run of performances in San Fran.
 I remember talking to her on the phone for an hour one night, and she put us on her guest list for her show, possibly the first time I ever experienced that.

-When I moved to LA a few years later, I found that quite a few of my actor friends had also gotten their AFTRA memberships from “The Gong Show,” with Chuck encouraging many of them to come up with an act every few months and he’d put them on.
-Paul Reubens, best known as Pee Wee Herman, said he had been on the show with six different acts over the mere two years the show ran.
+When I moved to LA a few years later, I found that quite a few of my actor friends had also gotten their AFTRA memberships from “The Gong Show,” with Chuck encouraging them to come up with an act every few months and he’d put them on.
+Paul Reubens, best known as Pee Wee Herman, had been on the show with six different acts over the mere two years the show ran.

 Leave a Comment